sliuu/hciproject/_posts/2018-03-07-project-design-check-in-3-x-4.md

 **(Task 4) Understanding Context:** The page shows an artist’s profile.
 It goes into more depth than the traditional placard.
 At the top of the page is the artists name, below that we have the image of the artist.
 The image is followed by a link to the artist’s works.
 A brief but thorough description of the artist forms the main content of the page.
 A museum goer like Logan who wants to get more context about an artwork can get more context about an artwork by getting insights from the artists biography.
 It might lead to helpful insights.

-**(Tasks 1 & 4) Background Information and Context:** After clicking the “works” link indicated above a user is presented with a picture gallery of all the works by an artist.
+**(Tasks 1) Background Information:** After clicking the “works” link indicated above, a user is presented with a picture gallery of all the works by an artist.
 A user like Elliot who wants to understand the background of an artwork can see an artist’s work in conversation with other works by the same artist.
 Clicking on an artwork lead to a page about the artwork and offers more detail and context.

 **(Task 2) Discussion with fellow museum-goers:** Below an artwork’s description is a chat bubble with a link that leads to  a digital space that fosters discussion among the artist and museum-goers.
 The user is able to ask question about an artwork and respond to other users.